GeorgeOduor/Data-minining-project-in-python/README.md

-The code above simply checks if month is more than septembe and land swaps the day and month position.The output shows the result.At thispoint its important to also create a column for month that i will use in the final pivot.
+The code above simply checks if month is more than september and land swaps the day and month position.The output shows the result.At this point its important to also create a column for month that i will use in the final pivot.

 [go to top](#top)